 Signifying the formation of the Swazi Nation and supported on three axes is situated in the centre of the park.
 The three battle axes stand for the tree groups that formed the Swazi nation.
 Bemdzabuko (True Swazis), Emakhandzambili (Those found ahead) and Emafikamuva (Late Arrivals).

-The focal point of the Park is the specialized museum where in its collection are displayed, a pictorial exhibition from his birth to death, and his vehicles.
-There is also an auditorium for rental (meetings).
+The focal point of the Park is the specialized museum where in its collection are displayed, a pictorial exhibition from the Kings birth to death, and his vehicles.
+There is also an auditorium for meetings offered on rental.

-The gardens and lawns were well developed, where visitors enjoy spending time with nature (indigenous trees and plants) and enjoying the park to the fullest.
-It is available to rent for weddings.
+The gardens and lawns were well developed, where visitors enjoy spending time with nature (indigenous trees and plants).
+It is also available for weddings and organised events on rental.